EoaNB-Team/EoaNB/README.md

 ### Crash Troubleshooting

-`Recalculating Naval Distances Crash`: The current version of our mod crashes during the game-booting process between the launcher window and the main menu for some users with incompatible graphics cards.
+`Recalculating Naval Distances Crash`: The current build of our mod crashes during the game-booting process between the launcher window and the main menu for some users with incompatible graphics cards.
 A good fix for most users has been to enter the Steam Library and enter the option `-opengl` into Hearts of Iron 4's launch settings.

+`Multiplayer Chat Crash`: The current build of our mod crashes during Multiplayer games when any individual tries to open the *multiplayer chat function* located at the bottom-left of the screen.
+We are working to fix this, for now please regulate all communication in MP games to voice-calls or other chat platforms.

 ## Meet the Team; Join the Discussion